tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Right Arrow Auto Click/README.md

       Website > Pages > Website Tools > Code Injection > FOOTER.
 Please see [Add code to code injection][7].
 Read the code for any instructions within.

-* How to Use
+## How to Use

   * Add or modify a Gallery section.

   * Edit the section.

-  * Select a GALLERY TYPE of Simple, Slideshow: Full or Slideshow: Reel.
+  * Select a GALLERY TYPE of Simple, Slideshow: Full, or Slideshow: Reel.

   * For OPTIONS enable Captions and disable Autoplay (GALLERY TYPE Reel doesn't have this option).